yycliang/pset-5/part2/README.md

 ## Submission Guideline for Part 2

 Please include your answer to all problems, including formulas, proofs, and the figures generated in each problem, excluding code.
-You are required to submit the (single) pdf and all (four) notebooks with your code and running outputs.
-Do not include code in the pdf file.
+You are required to submit the (single) PDF titled `part2.pdf` and all (four) notebooks with your code and running outputs.
+Do not include code in the PDF file.

-Specifically, the pdf should contain:
+Specifically, the PDF should contain:
 - Problem 1: Preliminaries and variance schedules
   - Formulas and proofs for problem 1.1 and 1.2
   - 4 figures, one for each beta schedule for problem 1.3